poole/hyde/README.md

 It's best to just [see it in action](https://qwtel.com/hydejack/).

 ## Download
 There are two versions of Hydejack: The Free Version includes basic blogging functionality, as did previous versions of the theme.
-The new PRO Version includes additional features for professionals: A [portfolio], a [resume] layout and a [welcome] page to feature your favorite projects and posts.
+The PRO Version includes additional features for professionals: A [portfolio], a [resume] layout and a [welcome] page to feature your favorite projects and posts.

 This table details what is and isn't included in each respective version.